Could Your Pain be Caused by Vitamin D Deficiency?

 Even if you don’t know what your optimum exposure duration should be, get out a little each day and soak up a few rays.
 Never stay out long enough to burn, though.
 That can do serious damage.
 Use your smarts about your own skin to stay safe in the sun.
-Wearing sunscreen prevents UV rays from reaching the skin, so when we say sun exposure, we mean without sunscreen, so know your personal limits to prevent getting burned.
+Wearing sunscreen prevents UV rays from reaching the skin, so we mean sun exposure without sunscreen.
+Know your personal limits to prevent getting burned.

 Take a supplement

-It is generally considered safe for most people to consume between 2,000 and 4,000 IU’s per day, but check first with your doctor.
+It is generally considered safe for most people to consume between 2,000 and 4,000 IU’s daily, but check first with your doctor.
 He or she can run a simple blood test to tell you where your levels are now and how much supplementation is recommended.

 Vitamin D comes in two forms: Vitamin D2 (ergocalciferol) and Vitamin D3 (cholecalciferol).
 D2 is made from yeast and is vegan.
 D3 is most commonly made from wool, but recent developments have led to the production of vegan D3 through lichen (a plant).
-Both forms are well utilized by the body; however, there are conflicting studies regarding how well each form is absorbed.
+The body well utilizes both forms; however, there are conflicting studies regarding how well each form is absorbed.
 The current recommendation for people choosing to use D2 is to take a slightly higher dose until there is a consensus on the data.